 - Laughing lowers stress hormones like cortisol and adrenaline.
 It also boosts our immune system.
 So you can literally (to some extent) laugh yourself to being well again.

 - The top three most stressful cities in America are: Chicago, Los Angeles, and New York.

 - Stress can make acne worse.
 This is because it’s the rise of sebum: the oily substance in skin that causes your skin to break out.

 Top All Natural Tips for Addressing Anxiety

-Regardless of what treatment option you choose, and even in addition to prescription medication designed to reduce your anxiety, there are a number of natural ways to better address your anxiety.
+Regardless of what treatment option you choose, and even in addition to prescription medication designed to reduce your anxiety, there are a number of natural ways to address your anxiety.
 Unchecked anxiety may greatly impact your quality of life.
 Take control by trying some of these top all natural tips for addressing anxiety.

 You want to eat an all natural organic anti-inflammatory diet.
 What you eat not only affects your physical health, it’s affects your mental and emotional health as well.
 When it comes to eating healing foods, anxiety is no different than most other health conditions.
 Eating too much of the wrong foods and too little of the right foods has a profound impact on your emotional health, including increasing the symptoms associated with anxiety.
 So try eating a diet that is rich in natural anti-inflammatory foods as a natural way to address your anxiety.
 Chronic inflammation affects the neurotransmitters responsible for controlling your anxiety levels.
 This is especially true of foods that are organic, live, and rich in omega 3- fatty acids.
 These are essential to supporting healthy anxiety levels.